Topics API notes and links

 This goal can be achieved without the extensive leakage of site audience data made possible by Topics API.
 Seller-Defined Audiences is an alternative that would give a data gatekeeper role to sites that produce trusted content, which would help avoid creating incentives to harm users and increase revenue opportunites for web publishers that users trust.

 Web authors and publishers might be able to ameliorate some of the effects of Topics API by, for example, opting out their signed-in users, or opting out of Topics API data collection entirely until YouTube channels are treated as separate areas with their own topic sets, on an equal footing with domains (see #17).
-But we still have the SEO problem hanging over us.
-Google has not stated that they have ruled out having Topics API usage affect search rank, so sites might not have much room to work here.

 User agent implementors